 Too many children are needlessly separated from loving parents; too many parents are made to feel as if agreeing to the removal of their children from their homes is their best hope for a favorable resolution to an investigation.
 And child-welfare investigators are so overloaded that it is impossible to catch all instances of abuse.

-That is why earlier this year, we advocated for commonsense reforms to federal legislation: The Child Abuse Prevention and Treatment Act (CAPTA).
+That is why we have advocated for commonsense reforms to federal legislation: The Child Abuse Prevention and Treatment Act (CAPTA).
 Our goal was to protect loving parents while improving investigators’ ability to deliver children from abuse and neglect.

 A Good Start